snhobbs/pcb-checklist/schematic-checklist.md

 * [ ] Remote sense used on low voltage or high current rails
 * [ ] Linear regulators and voltage reference ICs are stable with selected output cap ESR
 * [ ] Confirm power rail sequencing against device datasheets
+* [ ] Check that all switching regulators have appropriate undervoltage lockout and soft start to prevent startup problems
+* [ ] Verify that there is enough input reservoir capacitance to prevent negative-resistance oscillations of switching regulators
+* [ ] Check the ESR of the output capacitor.
+For switchers, use a large lossy capacitor in parallel with a slightly smaller ceramic or ALPO.
+* [ ] Schottky rectifier from each rail to ground to prevent damage if ground is lost

 ### Decoupling
 * [ ] Decoupling present for all ICs